Why six teams believe they might have their future franchise QBs

 Drafted: 10th overall pick

 It took the Cardinals years, but they finally found their quarterback of the future.
 Arizona had opportunities in the past few years to trade up but didn't.
-They did this year and landed the one quarterback general manager Steve Keim believes is the smartest in the entire draft.
+It did this year and landed the one quarterback that general manager Steve Keim believes is the smartest in the entire draft.
 Keim was also taken by Rosen's fundamentals, calling him "one of the most mechanically sound quarterbacks to come out in some time."
 In Rosen, Arizona sees their quarterback of the next decade.
 They like what he can do with the football, but they also don't mind who he is as a person.
 Keim said the franchise put in a "great deal of work" into scouting and evaluating Rosen, so they knew what they were getting with Rosen: an opinionated young man who has interests outside of football but doesn't let them affect his passion for the game.
 When it came to Rosen's personality, Keim said Rosen says what's on his mind.
 "Which I don't always think is a bad thing," Keim said.
 Arizona has long needed the future face of the franchise, someone who can fill that role after Larry Fitzgerald retires.
 And they believe they found him in Rosen. -- Josh Weinfuss

 Lamar Jackson, Ravens